Fourteen Hours

 Fourteen Hours is a 1951 American drama directed by Henry Hathaway that tells the story of a New York City police officer trying to stop a despondent man from jumping to his death from the 15th floor of a hotel.

-The film stars Richard Basehart, Paul Douglas, Barbara Bel Geddes, and Debra Paget.
-It also marked the screen debut of Grace Kelly and Jeffrey Hunter, who appear in small roles.
+The film stars Richard Basehart, Paul Douglas, Barbara Bel Geddes and Debra Paget.
+It also marks the screen debut of Grace Kelly and Jeffrey Hunter, who appear in small roles.

 The screenplay was written by John Paxton based on an article by Joel Sayre in The New Yorker describing the 1938 suicide of John William Warde.

 Plot

-Early in the morning on Saint Patrick's Day, a room service waiter at a New York City hotel is horrified to discover that the young man to whom he has just delivered breakfast is standing on the narrow ledge outside his room on the 15th floor.
-Charlie Dunnigan, a traffic cop on the street below, tries to convince the man to come in, to no avail.
+A room-service waiter at a New York hotel is horrified to discover a man standing on the narrow ledge outside his room on the 15th floor.
+Traffic cop Charlie Dunnigan unsuccessfully tries to convince the man to return to his room.
 Dunnigan's officious chief dismisses him with contempt.
-The man on the ledge refuses to speak to psychiatrists: He wants Dunnigan, who is summoned from the street.
+The man on the ledge refuses to speak to psychiatrists; he wants Dunnigan, who is summoned from the street.
 A psychiatrist advises Dunnigan to relate to the man on a human basis.
-Meanwhile, a curious crowd gathers in the street below and on surrounding buildings; It continues to grow throughout the day, and into the night.
+A curious crowd gathers in the street below and on the surrounding buildings.
+Cabbies take bets on when Cosick will jump, a young couple meets and a woman who is seeking a divorce changes her mind.

 The police identify the man as Robert Cosick and locate his mother.
-Her overwrought, hysterical behavior upsets Cosick and seems to drive him closer to jumping.
-His father, whom his mother has taught him to despise, arrives but, while explaining why he has been absent, he criticizes Robert's mother, and Robert threatens to kill him.
+Her hysterical behavior upsets Cosick and seems to drive him closer to jumping.
+His father, whom his mother has taught him to despise, arrives, but when he criticizes Robert's mother, Robert threatens to kill him.
+Mrs. Cosick reveals that Cosick has an estranged fiancée named Virginia who lives in Connecticut, and the police attempt to reach her.

-Mrs. Cosick mentioned the name Virginia to her son.
-Dunnigan forces her to reveal that Virginia is Cosick's estranged fiancée.
-She lives in Connecticut.
-The police send for her.
-Mrs. Cosick relieves her feelings by telling her life's story to reporters.
-The psychiatrist tells the chief she is “a case, just like her boy.”
-A reporter observes: “The lady doth protest too much.”